Luqaimat (Middle Eastern Sweet Fritters)

 How Are Luqaimat Typically Served?

-Luqaimat are usually served hot and right out of the fryer as a dessert or snack, especially in the month of Ramadan.
+Luqaimat are usually served warm and fresh as a dessert or snack, especially in the month of Ramadan.
 In addition to date syrup, they can also be served with honey or simple syrup flavored with rosewater or orange blossom water.

 You can top these sweet dumplings with sesame seeds or pistachios and they are commonly served with hot tea or Arabic coffee.